mectx02/msp432-arm-gcc/README.md

 something similar).

 Once installed, Keil must be configured to actually USE the compiler rather than default to it's own installed one.
-So, open the "Manage Project Items" menu, select "Folders/Extensions", and select "Use GCC Compiler (GNU) for ARM Projects".
+So, open the "Manage Project Items" menu, select "Folders/Extensions", and enable "Use GCC Compiler (GNU) for ARM Projects".
 Then, point Keil to the recently installed directory folder where the recently installed toolchain is.

 ### Fiddly Shenanigans